 Remedies

-Obtain feedback from the Providers regarding implementation of the suspension remedy.
+Please provide feedback regarding any difficulties encountered in implementation of the suspension remedy.

-How many successful Complainants have requested to extend the registration period for one additional year?
+How many/what percentage of successful Complainants have requested extension of the registration period for one additional year?

-Do the Providers know any cases that Registry Operators refused to offer the option for URS Complainant to extend a URS Suspended domain name’s registration for an additional year?
+Do you know of any cases in which the Registry Operator refused to offer the option for URS Complainant to extend a URS Suspended domain name’s registration for an additional year?

-Why during the one additional year of URS Suspension, the domain name must remain registered to the original Registrant, instead of the successful Complainant?

-To implement the URS Procedure 10.3 / Registry Requirement 10 (Technical Requirements), there seem to be eligibility restrictions for TLDs.
-Why the inconsistency?
+During the one additional year of URS Suspension available to the successful Complainant, the domain name must remain registered to the original Registrant.
+Should the registration information be altered in such circumstances?[To implement the URS Procedure 10.3 / Registry Requirement 10 (Technical Requirements), there seem to be eligibility restrictions for TLDs.
+Why the inconsistency? – Intent of question unclear/needs further discussion]

 URS Procedure 10.3: There shall be an option for a successful Complainant to extend the registration period for one additional year at commercial rates.